GuangyuNie/Attributing-Image-Generative-Models-using-Latent-Fingerprints-SG2/README.md

-## Attributing Generative Models using Latent Fingerprints
+## Attributing Image Generative Models using Latent Fingerprints

 ![Teaser image](./image/fig1.png)
 **Abstract:** Generative models have enabled the creation of